forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-setup.md

 title: Set Up Code Builder
 lang: en
 ---
-## Overview (To be Revised)
+# Install the Code Builder Managed Package

 Salesforce Code Builder is a second-generation (2GP) managed package that you can install in any supported Salesforce org edition.

-**Note:** We provide Salesforce Code Builder to customers through a Beta program that requires agreement to specific terms and conditions.
-Code Builder is subject to change and isn't generally available unless or until Salesforce announces its general availability in documentation or in press releases or public statements.
-We can't guarantee general availability within any particular time frame or at all.
-Make your purchase decisions only on the basis of generally available products and features.

-# Install the Code Builder Managed Package (for Blitz)

 Before you install, make sure you have enabled **Unlocked Packages and Second-Generation Managed Packages** in your Dev Hub.

 1. Click the install [link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t6g000008nwJuAAI)
 2. Log into the org in which you want to install Code Builder.